-The Assistant Dean chairs an Advisory Committee that includes student leaders, the Directors of the Clinical and Externship Programs, selected faculty members and community representatives; the Committee provides guidance for pro bono and public interest activities at the law school.
+The Associate Dean chairs an Advisory Committee that includes student leaders, the Directors of the Clinical and Externship Programs, selected faculty members and community representatives; the Committee provides guidance for pro bono and public interest activities at the law school.
 The Pro Bono professionals also collaborate with their counterparts at the other Delaware Valley law schools to strategize jointly and to provide inter-law school opportunities (e.g., leadership training and other collaborations such as the Eastern District PA Prisoner Re-entry Project, public interest job fairs, summer public interest enrichment programs, etc.) for Rutgers students.

 The Program expanded dramatically in scope and quality under the leadership of former Dean Eve Biskind Klothen, who served from 2002 to 2013.
 Representative national and professional honors have included the American Association of Law Schools (AALS) Father Robert Drinan Award for Outstanding Contributions to Pro Bono and Public Service (to Eve Biskind Klothen) in 2009; the Exemplary Public Service Award for a Student Organization from Equal Justice Works (to APIL's Voters Rights Pro Bono Project) in 2009; and the Chancellor's Award for Academic Civic Engagement (to Eve Biskind Klothen and Professor Joanne Gottesman, for Citizenship Rutgers Pro Bono Project) in 2013.
 The Program thrives with support from the courts, the bar, alumni, volunteer lawyers, and local legal services and public interest organizations and through collaborations with other law schools.